 Dynamics 365 Business Central is fully integrated with Microsoft’s powerful productivity tools including Office 365 and the Power Apps platform.

 Dynamics Business Central works with them straight out of the box, no separate integration required.
-This means that users can access their business data (think sales, customers, vendors, items) from within Office, Power BI and Outlook.
+This means that users can access their business data (think sales, customers, vendors, items) from within Office, Power BI, and Outlook.
 That’s not all.
-Within the Office suite, for example in Outlook, users can perform Business Central functions such as raising a quote or purchase order, viewing customer balances and sending statements.
+Within the Office suite, for example in Outlook, users can perform Business Central functions such as raising a quote or purchase order, viewing customer balances, and sending statements.

-As Microsoft continues to focus its attention and investments in intelligent tools in the cloud, focusing on both AI and ML, businesses will increasingly benefit from access to services such as PowerApps, Flow and Power BI to boost their forecasting ability, improve productivity and gain deeper business insights.
+As Microsoft continues to focus its attention and investments in intelligent tools in the cloud, focusing on both AI and ML, businesses will increasingly benefit from access to services such as PowerApps, Flow, and Power BI to boost their forecasting ability, improve productivity and gain deeper business insights.

 Full functionality with LS Central

-While Dynamics Business Central comes with standard finance, supply chain, sales and project management functionality out of the box, retail businesses can really take full advantage of its functionality when they extend it with an industry-specific solution like LS Central.
+While Dynamics Business Central comes with standard finance, supply chain, sales, and project management functionality out of the box, retail businesses can really take full advantage of its functionality when they extend it with an industry-specific solution like LS Central.

 Built on Dynamics 365 Business Central and powered by Microsoft’s Azure cloud, LS Central delivers the deep industry functionality that retailers and hospitality providers require now and tomorrow to manage their business successfully.
-LS Central is a unified commerce platform that has been developed from the ground up to handle every aspect of a retail and hospitality business, from front of house, to back office, to product replenishment to staff management.
+LS Central is a unified commerce platform that has been developed from the ground up to handle every aspect of a retail and hospitality business, from the front of the house, to back office, to product replenishment to staff management.